 Michael Pergamit is a senior fellow in the Center on Labor, Human Services, and Population.
 He is a labor economist whose research is focused on vulnerable young adults and families, particularly young adults aging out of foster care, runaway and homeless young adults, and disconnected young adults.

-Jonah Norwitt is a research assistant in the Center for Labor, Human Services, and Population at the Urban Institute.
+Jonah Norwitt is a research assistant in the Center on Labor, Human Services, and Population at the Urban Institute.
 His research focuses on the use of qualitative methods to evaluate issues related to child and family welfare.
-Prior to joining Urban, Jonah was a research assistant at the University of Chicago Crown School of Social Work, Policy, and Practice, where his research focused on investigating racial disparities in welfare programs.
+Prior to joining Urban, Jonah was a research assistant at the University of Chicago Crown Family School of Social Work, Policy, and Practice, where his research focused on investigating racial disparities in welfare programs.
 Jonah holds a BA in sociology and political science from the University of Chicago.

-Shannon Gedo is a research analyst in the Center for Labor, Human Services, and Population at the Urban Institute, where she researches child welfare policies.
+Shannon Gedo is a research analyst in the Center on Labor, Human Services, and Population at the Urban Institute, where she researches child welfare policies.
 Prior to joining Urban, Gedo was a researcher and project manager at an early childhood and family services research lab at the University of Chicago.
 Gedo earned her BA in political economy from UC Berkeley and her MPP with a certificate in survey research methodology from the Harris School of Public Policy at the University of Chicago.

 Acknowledgments